Log In

 Crystal Caesar, a government MP and member of the NDFB’s scholarship selection committee, said that from 2005, the foundation took up the responsibility for continuing the scholarships in honour of the founding members of the Bermuda Ballet Association.

-Since then, she said the fund has awarded over $1 million in scholarships through professional development grants and bursaries thanks to the support of charitable and corporate donors and the generosity of individuals.
+Since then, she said the fund has awarded more than $1 million in scholarships through professional development grants and bursaries, thanks to the support of charitable and corporate donors and the generosity of individuals.

 She said the scholarships allowed Bermudian dancers to be trained and to work professionally more than ever before.